 Facebook's Messenger app has slowly evolved out of Facebook chat into its own independent beast.
 We've got details below on new features that are being added to keep you up to date.
-The latest feature currently in testing is end-to-end encryption, plus the ability to set messages for auto-deletion.
-Discover the latest Facebook Messenger update news right here.
+The latest Facebook Messenger update is that the popular messaging app will now allow you send and receive group payments.

 Messenger tests end-to-end encryption

-July 8, 2016 - Messenger will soon have end-to-end encryption similar to that of WhatsApp, after Facebook announced that it is currently testing the service.
-In a post published in its newsroom, details of the tests included one-to-one 'secret' conversations that can only be read on the devices they're sent between.
+Messenger will soon have end-to-end encryption similar to that of WhatsApp, after Facebook announced it was testing the service.
+In a post published by its newsroom, details of the tests included one-to-one 'secret' conversations that can only be read on the devices they're sent between.
 These messages will be stored on the devices and not on Facebook's servers.

-Another feature of secret conversations is the ability to set a timer that will automatically delete messages, a feature popularized by Snapchat.
-Facebook said that secret conversations will be an optional feature that can only be viewed on one device, that which received the message; this is a limitation of the encryption and the only way to ensure absolute privacy.
-A broader release is planned for sometime later this summer.
+Another feature of secret conversations is its ability to set a timer that will automatically delete messages, a feature popularized by Snapchat.
+Facebook said that secret conversations will be an optional feature that can only be viewed on the device that received the message; this is a limitation of the encryption and the only way to ensure absolute privacy.
+A broader release is planned for sometime in late 2016.

-June 15, 2016 - SMS messages have now been integrated into the Facebook Messenger Android app, Facebook announced on its website.
-Instead of using a separate messaging app for SMS conversations, users have the option of including these texts in the Messenger app.
+SMS messages are now being integrated into the Facebook Messenger app, Facebook announced on its website.
+Instead of using a separate messaging app, users now have the option of including these texts in the Messenger app.
 SMS messages will appear in purple while Facebook messages will appear in the traditional blue.
 In addition, SMS in messenger supports rich content such as stickers, emojis, GIFS and more.

 "We hope that this new choice will bring the convenience of being able to access all your messages in one place, making your messaging a lot simpler and helping you stay on top of your conversations," said Facebook.